-Subclauses 29(1A) and (1B) of the Charter and subsections 64J(3) and (4) of the Act prohibit Parliamentary parties from seeking duplicate costings of the same, or a substantially similar, policy from both the Secretaries and the Officer during an election campaign.
+Clauses 29(1A) and (1B) of the Charter, and sections 64J(3) and (4) of the Parliamentary Service Act prohibit Parliamentary parties from seeking duplicate costings of the same, or a substantially similar, policy from both the Secretaries and the Officer during the caretaker period.

-Section 64K of the Act requires the Officer to first ask the Secretaries whether a request has been made to prepare a costing of the same or substantially similar policy by the Secretaries under clause 29 of the Charter.
+Section 64K of the Parliamentary Service Act requires the Officer to first ask the Secretaries whether a request has been made to prepare a costing of the same or substantially similar policy by the Secretaries under clause 29 of the Charter.
 If such a request has already been made to the Secretaries, the Officer must not prepare the requested costing.